AndreaSantinato/LothiumDB/README.md

 dotnet add package LothiumDB
 ```

-The simplest way to set up Serilog is using the static `Log` class.
-A `LoggerConfiguration` is used to create and assign the default logger.
+The simplest way to set up LothiumDB is using the `Database` class and the `SqlBuilder` query constructor.

 ```csharp
 using LothiumDB;